-The Australian research, conducted by physicians from the Murdoch Childrens Research Institute, is a follow-up study that aimed to assess long-term results of a combination therapy in which patients with peanut allergy underwent both standard OIT, which aims to desensitize those with peanut allergy through the ingestion of specified doses of peanut, while they also took large doses of a probiotic culture (Lactobacillus rhamnosus).
+The Australian research, conducted by physicians from the Murdoch Childrens Research Institute, is a follow-up study that aimed to assess long-term results of a combination therapy.
+In this treatment, patients with peanut allergy underwent both standard OIT, which aims to desensitize those with peanut allergy through the consumption of specified doses of peanut, while they also took large doses of a probiotic culture (Lactobacillus rhamnosus).
 The combination therapy is called PPOIT.

 Although the Canadian researchers find elements of the work interesting, they take big issue with statements such as the Institute’s news release heralding the new study as “the strongest evidence yet that a cure may be possible for peanut allergy.”

 Following is the reality check from Dr. Derek K. Chu, Dr. Manel Jordana and Dr. Susan Waserman.

 Was true peanut tolerance found in study participants who had been allergic?

 The Australian study examined patients 4 years after they had completed 18 months in a randomized controlled trial (the parent study) comparing a probiotic combined with peanut immunotherapy (PPOIT) versus placebo.